 You can’t even track multiple instruments with just two output channels.
 Sound cards have their place, but producing quality audio for your streams, musical or not, is not one of them.

 What Are Tech Specs and Why Do They Matter?

 Newcomers often ask me if tech specs, or the features of the product, really matter.
 The short answer is, yes.
 Here are the big ones we need you to watch out for:

 Bit depth makes a big difference in sound quality when audio is processed.
 1 bit is equal to 6 decibels.
 So, 16-bit audio has a dynamic range of just 96 decibels.
 As a result, the noise floor is high, but the dynamic range is minimal.

-Sample rate in comparison is subjective.
+The sample rate in comparison is subjective.
 When you take a sample, you are taking a small bite of the recorded audio.
-Compact disc standard is 44.1 kHz and takes 44,100 snapshots of the incoming sound each second.
+The compact disc standard is 44.1 kHz and takes 44,100 snapshots of the incoming sound each second.